radu-matei/radu-matei.github.io/content/about.md

 +++
-title = "Hi, I'm Radu"
+title = "Hi!"
 # date = "2017-09-05"
 +++

-I'm the CTO and co-founder of [Fermyon](https://fermyon.com), where I created [the Spin project](https://github.com/fermyon/spin) and I'm working on building a new generation of computing platforms using Wasm.
+I'm the CTO and co-founder of [Fermyon](https://fermyon.com), where I created [the Spin project](https://github.com/fermyon/spin) and I work on building a new generation of computing platforms using Wasm.

 In the past I worked at Microsoft in the